 Credit means the weightage given to each course by the experts of the Board of Studies concerned.
-Total credits offered are 160 as per the UGC Guidelines for the UG Programme (Four Years).
+A total of 180 to 184 credits are offered for four year programme.

 4. STRUCTURE OF THE PROGRAMME

 4.1 Tamil or any one of the Indian / Foreign Languages viz, Malayalam, Hindi, Sanskrit, French is offered as an ability enhancement course for Arts, Science, Commerce and Management Programmes.
 Four credits are awarded for each course and the examinations will be conducted at the end of each semester.